The Consumer Price Index (CPI) is a monthly measure of the change in prices paid by consumers for goods and services.

 Why is CPI important?

 The CPI measures inflation (a sustained rise in prices in an economy) as experienced by consumers in their day-to-day living expenses

-It is used by retailers in predicting future price increases, by employers in calculating salaries and by the government in determining cost-of-living increases for Social Security.
+It is used by retailers in predicting future price increases, by employers in calculating salaries, and by the government in determining cost-of-living increases for Social Security.

-If CPI is increasing, then it gives a central bank such as the [[Fed]] the necessary supportive data to hike rates.
+If CPI is increasing, then it gives a central bank such as the Fed the necessary supportive data to hike rates.
 Higher interest rates are bullish for the country’s currency.

 The CPI is a measure of the change over time in the prices paid by consumers for a market basket of goods and services.